Contest Rules: Win Repticon Tickets

 SELECTION, NOTIFICATION AND VERIFICATION OF winners

-On Feb 16 , or within a reasonable time thereafter, WSPA or its designee will randomly choose three (3) names from all timely entries received.
-Subject to verification of eligibility, the person whose name is so drawn will be declared the Prize winner, for a total of (3) Prize winners.
+On Feb 17 , or within a reasonable time thereafter, WSPA or its designee will randomly choose one (2) names from all timely entries received.
+Subject to verification of eligibility, the person whose name is so drawn will be declared the Prize winner, for a total of (2) Prize winners.

 WSPA will contact each potential winner via Facebook by “tagging” his or her comment made on the contest status update.
 Each winner must respond to initial notification within forty-eight (48) hours and may be required to present valid photo identification, signed affidavit or declaration of eligibility, liability release, publicity release (where legal), tax forms and/or other legal documents to WSPA no later than ten (10) days after initial notification.
 In the event that any potential winner (a) does not respond to WSPA within forty-eight (48) hours of initial attempted notification, (b) fails to satisfy any eligibility or verification requirement herein, (c) declines to accept the prize, (d) or is otherwise determined to be ineligible, WSPA in its discretion may disqualify that individual and, an alternate winner will be chosen by random drawing as soon as reasonably practicable after such disqualification.
 Any alternate winners are subject to all eligibility requirements and restrictions of these Official Rules.
 WSPA reserves the right to award fewer than the stated number of prizes in the event it does not receive a sufficient number of timely entries.